In-class Examples List

 intro to

-; intro to writing your own
+check-expect; intro to writing your own

 functions and to the DESIGN RECIPE